ccfang2/fdid/README.md

 > The R package `fdid` allows users to implement the method proposed in Fang and Liebl (2025)[^1].
 In this paper, we present a novel functional perspective on Difference-in-Differences (DiD) that allows for honest inference using event study plots under violations of parallel trends and/or no-anticipation assumptions.
 We use the algorithm of so-called fast and fair simultaneous confidence band from Liebl and Reimherr (2023)[^2] to construct the simultaneous band in our plots.
 > You may find a presentation of the paper in my YouTube [video](https://www.youtube.com/watch?v=h0KCv8y9Apw).
-Also, a Shiny app via which users can adjust their honest reference bands interactively can be accessed in [https://ccfang2.shinyapps.io/fdidHonestInference/](https://ccfang2.shinyapps.io/fdidHonestInference/).
+Also, users can adjust their honest reference bands (see below) interactively via our Shiny app in [https://ccfang2.shinyapps.io/fdidHonestInference/](https://ccfang2.shinyapps.io/fdidHonestInference/).

 ## Installation